Football and the Harsh Reality of the European Dream

 💡 Realistic expectations: most won’t make it.
 Some will.

-🏡 Build at home: gain minutes, prove yourself in African or smaller pro leagues.
+🏡 Build at home: gain minutes, prove yourself in smaller pro leagues.

 💪 Earn the move: Don’t chase it.
 Earn it.